-- 8) Exit the Preferences dialog.
-This will return you to the Create New Project dialog, press the OK button. - 9) The main Project Manager dialog is now displayed, and the project has been created and ready to be accessed.
-To access the project, select the project by single clicking on the name of the project in the dialog.
+- After exiting the Preferences dialog, you will return to the Create New Project dialog, press the OK button. - 7) The main Project Manager dialog is now displayed, and the project has been created and ready to be accessed.
+To access the project select the project by single clicking on the name of the project in the dialog.
 The project is highlighted as shown in the dialog with all pertinent information displayed.